mav01-code/SOCIETY_DESIGN/README.md

 3) API layer (to expose server logic to frontend) - resident, gatepass and entry packages

 ### In-progress layers
-1) Presentation layer
+1) Presentation layer - Residents (Done), Security (Have to start)
+2) Security
+    - Need to add authentication for "Add Resident Data" (Residents should only be able to enter their own data, not others) - Use digital signatures
+    - Role-based access control (Divide roles into Resident, Admin and Security)
+    - Password Hashing (Hash all the passwords before storing in the database)

 ### Frontend - flow plan

-1) For residents
+1) For residents (Done)
     1) Register -> (Flat & Block) and password(hashed)
     2) Resident Details Screen
     3) Login with registered details